faytey/EPNSCoreV1_5/EPNS CORE PROTOCOL V1_5 SMART CONTRACT REVIEW.md

     }
 ```

-The function verifyChannel handles the logic that verifies a channel.
+The function verifyChannel handles the logic that verifies a channel, it checks that the channel is currently not verified and has the activated channel status.

 ---